NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > The Cloud

-Honestly, getting a good definition of "cloud" is really hard.
+Getting a good definition of "cloud" is hard.
 The cloud is many things to many people, and it's somewhat a matter of perspective.
 I asked the question on a sysadmin IRC channel once, and the answers i received caused as much debate and controversy as provided actual insight.